Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Background information

-The third contribution of this paper listed in introduction is to present a family of algorithms (with a practical implementation) for reconstructing ε-machines and their extension to the new framework introduced in this document (See Section \ref{sec:Algo}).
-This new family of algorithm offers more flexibility in its data representation and choice of parameters than the previous one \cite{CSSR}, while providing a computational performance that makes it suitable for a large class of practical applications (See the examples in Section \ref{sec:Application-examples}).
+A major contribution of this paper is to present a new algorithm for reconstructing ε-machines and their extension to the decisional states introduced in this document (See Section \ref{sec:Algo}).
+This REMAPF (Reconstrution of Epsilon MAchines in a Predictive Framework) algorithm offers more flexibility in its data representation and choice of parameters than the previous one CSSR (Causal State Splitting Reconstruction) \cite{CSSR}, while providing a computational performance that makes it suitable for a large class of practical applications (See the examples in Section \ref{sec:Application-examples}).
 It is possible to call only the ε-machine reconstruction part (See Section \ref{sub:evenProcess}) of the algorithm, and thus apply it to other frameworks than the one presently considered.

-This section aimed at giving the reader an intuitive idea of what the framework proposed in this document is about.
-The next section describes the framework formally.